guynich/anythingllm_on_arm/README.md

 ## Launcher script

-This script has the workaround described above to mitigate slow LLM operation due to CPU contention.
+This script has the browser priority workaround described above to mitigate slow LLM operation due to CPU contention.
 As already noted you may need to reload the browser web page on the first run.
 Give permissions then run.
 ```console
 cd
 chmod +x ./anythingllm_on_arm/launcher.sh

 ./anythingllm_on_arm/launcher.sh
 ```
+For single board computer headless operation: uncomment the browser command and use another networked device to browse the AnythingLLM web server on port 3001.

 ## Next Steps

 * [x] Debug slow model speed: AnythingLLM with Ollama/DeepSeek-R1 1.5B runs at <3 tokens/second on OrangePi 5 (RK3588S SoC).
 This is slower than using Ollama on the command line (~7 tokens/second) on the same hardware.
 * [x] Add bash script to run AnythingLLM docker.
-* [ ] Add instructions for starting the AnythingLLM docker on boot.
+* [x] Add instructions for starting the AnythingLLM docker on boot.
 * [x] Add bash script to update AnythingLLM docker version.
 * [ ] Simplify steps.